canadafloridaThe reference manual

 2. Three explicit markers

-Every claim is labeled: Verified fact (sourced, dated), Typical range (practical estimate, never published as truth), Opinion (assumed editorial judgment, not a professional advice).
+Every claim is labeled: Verified fact (sourced, dated), Typical range (practical estimate, never published as truth), Opinion (assumed editorial judgment, not professional advice).

 3. Educational information, not professional advice